 I recommend this guide for contributing to open source.
 GitHub provides great functionalities which should be utilized for the best possible experience of contributing developers.
 Issues can be tagged for ease of navigation, protections can be enforced to prevent direct commits to

-master, and multiple reviewers can be required.
+main, and multiple reviewers can be required.

 This guide is aimed at providing a framework which fosters a healthy, collaborative atmosphere.
 All of this can be applied and tweaked for any open source or proprietary tech team environment.